ib321/Explore-Products/README.md

 You can also generate a link for your all products that you can share with other users.
 The link will look something like this: `http://localhost:8098/show-products?refShareId=MOe7mgAlXOivDg30Nvb6EQ%3D%3D`.
 When someone opens this link, they will see all your products and can click on them to buy from the online store.
 User could earn some money if the product link is an affiliated link.

-## License

-Explore Products is licensed under the GNU General Public License v3.0.
-See [LICENSE](LICENSE) file for more details.

 ## Contributing

 If you want to contribute to Explore Products, you are welcome to do so.
 Please follow these steps: